medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 Try the following:
 - Manually downloaded the images.
 To download images manually, you can use either docker-compose or docker:
   - With docker, you'd do a docker pull  <image tag> for every image you want to download.
   - With docker-compose, you'd save all docker-compose files in a folder, do a docker-compose pull, and point to your files as a source.
-[Compose pull documentation](https://docs.docker.com/engine/reference/commandline/compose_pull/)
+Read more on [docker compose pull](https://docs.docker.com/engine/reference/commandline/compose_pull/)

+### Test Architecture

+Our GitHub actions spin up an ubuntu-22.04 machine.
+They install software and then launch couchdb and horticulturalist in a docker container.
+This is needed to run our applications in the specific node versions we support, while allowing our test code to run in versions of node it supports.
+This creates a paradigm to keep in mind when writing tests.
+Tests run on the ubuntu machine.
+Any test code that starts a server or runs an executable is running outside of the horti container.
+The ports are exposed for all our services and horti has access to the cht-core root via a volume.
+Horti can also talk to the host by getting the gateway of the docker network.